Gay Marriage Around the World

 Navigate this report:

 A growing number of governments around the world are considering whether to grant legal recognition to same-sex marriages.
 More than a dozen countries currently have national laws allowing gays and lesbians to marry, mostly in Europe and the Americas.
-In three other countries, including the United States, some jurisdictions allow same-sex couples to wed, while others do not.
+In two other countries, including the United States, some jurisdictions allow same-sex couples to wed, while others do not.

 The following is a list of nations that allow same-sex marriage, either nationwide or in certain jurisdictions.

 In May 2012, Hollande was elected and his Socialist Party won majorities in both houses of France’s legislature.
-True to their campaign promises, Hollande and the Socialists have pushed through a bill that not only legalizes same-sex marriage but also gives gay and lesbian couples the right to adopt children—a provision that has drawn especially strong criticism from French Catholic leaders.
+True to their campaign promises, Hollande and the Socialists have pushed through a law that not only legalizes same-sex marriage but also gives gay and lesbian couples the right to adopt children—a provision that has drawn especially strong criticism from French Catholic leaders.

 On April 17, the New Zealand Parliament gave final approval to a measure that legalizes same-sex marriage, making the Pacific island nation the 13th country in the world and the first in the Asia-Pacific region to allow gays and lesbians to wed.
 The measure won approval by a 77-44 margin in the country’s unicameral legislature, including support from Prime Minister John Key, and was signed by the country’s governor-general (a process known as royal assent) on April 19.
-The bill will take effect in August 2013.
+The law took effect in August 2013.